 I grew up both on England’s South Coast and in Nordrhein-Westfalen, Germany.
 Later, I studied philosophy at the University of Sheffield and returned there to complete an MA following a year teaching English in Valencia, Spain.

 My research is principally in the fields of aesthetics and ethics.
 My dissertation ‘Problems to Appreciate: Aesthetics, Ethics, and the Imagination’, was supervised by Kendall Walton, Sarah Buss, Daniel Jacobson, and Gregg Crane.
 It consists of three papers that address some aspect of appreciation.
 One paper articulates a new paradox concerning what I call the “Merit Principle” when applied to a class of artworks I call “seductive” works.
 Another examines the so-called Puzzle of Imaginative Resistance—why it is that appreciators cannot imagine, and authors cannot make fictionally true, certain propositions in literary fictions (published in Phil Imprint).
 The third paper asks whether appreciating sport resembles appreciating works of fiction—in particular, whether our investment in the outcomes of sport should be understood on the model of our caring about fictional events and characters (published in the Journal of Aesthetics and Art Criticism).
-I’m also interested in “meta” questions in value theory, the philosophies of mind and sport, issues of social justice, and much besides.
+I’m also interested in other questions in value theory, the philosophies of mind and sport, issues of social justice, and much besides.

 Some of my other work has been cited widely, including by a report produced for the British Board of Film Classification.
-I have presented work at several venues, including the Universities of Lund, Southampton, Oxford, Murcia, Cambridge, and Columbia, as well as at meetings of the American Society for Aesthetics, the British Society of Aesthetics, and the American Philosophical Association.
-I have also written occasionally for the British Journal of Photography.
+I have presented work at venues across the world.